Buddy programme

 What's in it for me?

-A buddy is a senior student who knows his way around at UHasselt.
+A buddy is a senior student who knows his way around at Hasselt University.
 They will not only help you find your way quickly but will also guide you throughout the year.
-The focus is mainly on the first two quarters, but you can make appointments throughout the year if you want to.
-This improves your chances of success and ensures that you quickly find your feet and 'feel at home' ... at the university.
+The focus is on the first semester, but you can meet throughout the year if you want to.
+This improves your chances of success and ensures that you quickly find your feet and 'feel at home' ... at our university.

 On average, you meet with your buddy once a week.
 Especially in the beginning, a weekly meeting is beneficial.
 Of course, you choose when and how (online - on campus).
-Your buddy does not only show you the way on campus but can also give you tips about the approach of your study, where you can play sports, etc.
+Your buddy does not only show you the way on campus but can also give you tips about the approach to your program, where you can play sports, etc.

 How do I find a buddy?

-Your program will inform you on how to apply and get to know your buddy.
+Your program will inform you how to apply and get to know your buddy.

 Can I choose my buddy?

-The assignment of a buddy may differ per course.
-Some programmes assign you to a buddy, and others provide a match based on your preference.
+The matching of a new student to a buddy may differ per course.
+Some programmes pair you to a buddy randomly, and others provide a match based on your preference.

 How do I get in touch with my buddy?

-When you decide to participate, you will be assigned a buddy.
+When you decide to participate, you will be matched with a buddy.
 You will get to know them during the orientation week.

 I want to become a buddy